tianxiang1989/blogLoadingTwo/README.md

 blogLoadingTwo
 ==============
-5 state to show the loading view
+1.five state to show the loading view.
+2.Reconstruction the algorithm